Alternative Choices for You

-– Team member actions – We record connection and login timestamp, login success / error, location of the device that was connected, the hostname of the connected devices of the team members, the server the business user have been connected to and the time stamps of the connections.”

-Origin IP address are logged on private access gateways, but not on public servers.
-Indeed, the logging policy for public servers is almost certainly identical to that for regular SaferVPN customers.

-Protocols and Encryption

-Final draft | Confusingly, support can be contacted via a Live Chat client, but the response is email only.
+Confusingly, support can be contacted via a Live Chat client, but the response is email only.
 This is particularly frustrating given that Perimeter 81 describes its responses as both “instant 24/7 support” and within one day for regular Small Business customers.

 In practice, with our trial account, we received email replies from anywhere within an hour to a whole day.
 We are pleased to say the quality of the responses was high, though.

 Privacy and Security

-Although Perimeter 81 has distanced itself from the SaferVPN brand, it is still based in Israel, which has strong data protection laws that strictly and specifically limit the government’s ability to spy on personal data.
+Although Perimeter 81 has distanced itself from the SaferVPN brand, this VPN is based in Israel, which has strong data protection laws that strictly and specifically limit the government’s ability to spy on personal data.

 On balance, though, we think Israel’s strong data protection laws make it a fairly privacy-friendly location.

 A lot of data relating to the use of Perimeter 81 features is logged:

 1. - Admin actions – We record all admin actions including inviting new team members, deleting a team member, changing team permissions, creating new cloud-based access gateways and any other action that can be taken on our management portal.

 2. – Team member actions – We record connection and login timestamp, login success/error, location of the device that was connected, the hostname of the connected devices of the team members, the server the business user has been connected to and the timestamps of the connections.”

 Original IP addresses are logged on private access gateways, but not on public servers.

 Protocols and Encryption